Corwin Amendment: Ratification history

 On February 14, 1862, prior to the 1863 ratification of the amendment by the Illinois General Assembly, an Illinois state constitutional convention purported to ratify the Corwin Amendment.
 However, since Illinois state lawmakers were sitting as delegates to a convention at the time—and not meeting as the actual state legislature—that action was of questionable validity.

 The Restored Government of Virginia, consisting mostly of representatives of what would become West Virginia, voted to approve the amendment on February 13, 1862.
 However, West Virginia did not ratify the amendment after it became a state in 1863.

 In 1963, more than a century after the Corwin Amendment was submitted to the state legislatures by Congress, a joint resolution to ratify it was introduced in the Texas House of Representatives by Dallas Republican Henry Stollenwerck.
+His reason for doing so was likely related to protecting other 'domestic institutions', as he stated his opposition to slavery.
 His joint resolution was referred to the House's Committee on Constitutional Amendments on March 7, 1963, but received no further consideration.